ocp-power-automation/ocs-upi-kvm/README.md

 by the tool for OCP 4.6 as this release is still under development.
 In this case, the latest available image will be used.

 The script **create-ocp.sh** will add a data disk to each worker node.
-This disk is visible inside the worker node as /dev/vdc.
-In the host operating system, the data disk is backed by either a file or a logical disk partition.
-If you specify the environment variable DATA_DISK_LIST, then logical disk partitions will be used.
-The environment variable indicates which partitions to use.
-The partitions must be unique and one must be specified per worker node.
+This disk is presented inside the worker node as /dev/vdc.
+In the KVM host server OS, the data disk is backed by either a file or a logical disk partition.
+If you specify the environment variable DATA_DISK_LIST, then the named logical disk partitions (/dev) will be used.
+The list is composed of comma separated unique partition names with one partition name specified per worker node.
+For example,
 ```
 export DATA_DISK_LIST="sdi1,sdi2,sdi3"
 ```